 ACTIVITY DATE WHO IS RESPONSIBLE?
-FOR MORE Project Development - Partnership building, fundraising, proposal writing, project team development Pre- Project Lead Agency Finalize Project and Timeline Interviewer recruitment and subcontracting of polling firm and community based researchers Month 1 Lead Agency Project Team Step 1 Appendix 1 Establish Advisory Committee and develop terms of reference - Recruit and establish advisory committee Month 1 Lead Agency Project Team Step 2 Appendix 2 Review Existing Research - Collect and examine existing research on homelessness and hidden homelessness in BC, Canada and internationally Month 1-2 Project Team Step 3 Project Report Develop and Finalize Research Instruments - Complete the interview instruments and training for the community based research Month 2-3 Project Team Step 4 Collect Data - Conduct surveys and interviews Month 3-4 Project Team Step 5 Appendices 5-8
+FOR MORE INFORMATION Project Development - Partnership building, fundraising, proposal writing, project team development Pre- Project Lead Agency Finalize Project and Timeline Interviewer recruitment and subcontracting of polling firm and community based researchers Month 1 Lead Agency Project Team Step 1 Appendix 1 Establish Advisory Committee and develop terms of reference - Recruit and establish advisory committee Month 1 Lead Agency Project Team Step 2 Appendix 2 Review Existing Research - Collect and examine existing research on homelessness and hidden homelessness in BC, Canada and internationally Month 1-2 Project Team Step 3 Project Report Develop and Finalize Research Instruments - Complete the interview instruments and training for the community based research Month 2-3 Project Team Step 4 Collect Data - Conduct surveys and interviews Month 3-4 Project Team Step 5 Appendices 5-8

-Analyz ze Results - Month 4 Project Team Step 6 Prepare a draft research report that includes: Advisory Ctte., Expert Panel Findings Summary of existing information on the street and sheltered homeless Identification of strengths and weaknesses in approaches used to gather information about the street and sheltered homeless in the select sites and how these methods could be improved Findings from survey of households and interviews with service agencies and hidden homeless individuals ne expert panel discussion of and policy implications.
-Develo op Report(s) - Month 5 Project Team Step 7 Research results for review by Advisory Ctte. and other experts.
-Project Report Comm unicate Results - Month 6 Project Team Step 8 Convene public meeting to report on research findings and discuss next steps.
+Analyze Results - Month 4 Project Team Step 6 Prepare a draft research report that includes: Advisory Ctte., Expert Panel ☐ Findings Summary of existing information on the street and sheltered homeless Identification of strengths and weaknesses in approaches used to gather information about the street and sheltered homeless in the select sites and how these methods could be improved Findings from survey of households and interviews with service agencies and hidden homeless individuals Convene expert panel discussion of findings and policy implications.
+Develop Report(s) - Month 5 Project Team Step 7 Research results for review by Advisory Ctte. and other experts.
+Project Report Communicate Results - Month 6 Project Team Step 8 Convene public meeting to report on research findings and discuss next steps.
 Disseminate through media and internet.
 Advisory Ctte.
-Expert Panel Project Follow-up - Month 6 Lead Agency f meeting with stakeholders ngagement with lessons d.
+Expert Panel Project Follow-up - Month 6 Lead Agency Debrief meeting with stakeholders and engagement with lessons learned.

-APPENDIX 3 - Sample Letter of Agreement for Community Based Researchers

-"This letter indicates that I, [community-based researcher's name], representative of the [participating organization] understand and agree that I will be responsible for [REVIEW AND REVISE]:

-- Coordinating the interview process in my community; - Purchasing ten food or phone gift cards to provide to interview participants; - Sending hard copy receipts showing purchase of food/phone gift cards to the coordinating organization; - Conducting 10 interviews with appropriately classified hidden homeless individuals; - Collecting and transcribing interview data into the Excel file provided; - Submitting the data file electronically; - Submitting hard copies of the completed interview guides by certified mail; and; - Being available for follow up questions regarding the data.

-I understand the deadline for submission of interview findings is .
+APPENDIX 3 - Sample Letter of Agreement for Community Based Researchers retter indicates that I, [community-based rether's name], representative of the [partic cipating organization] understand and agree that I will be responsible for EW AND REVISE]: • Coordinating the interview process in my community; • Purchasing ten food or phone gift cards to provide to interview participants; • Sending hard copy receipts showing purchase of food/phone gift cards to the coordinating organization; • Conducting 10 interviews with appropriately classified hidden homeless individuals; • Collecting and transcribing interview data into the Excel file provided; • Submitting the data file electronically; • Submitting hard copies of the completed interview guides by certified mail; and; • Being available for follow up questions regarding the data.
+I unde erstand the deadline for submission of interview findings is Agree ement e sign below to indicate that you are in agreement with the terms ed in this document. in agreement with the roles and responsibilities outlined in this letter o ement.
+Signat ture: Date: Namo